TeaDrinkingProgrammer/brabant-water-capstone/README.md

 # Brabant Water Capstone project

-Unpack the neerslag_ai 7zip in the neerslag_ai folder as follows:
+Download the neerslag_ai folder from Teams and unpack it as follows:
 ![Alt text](image.png)